yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 You want to run one that looks like `bitcoingreen-cli_mn1.sh`.
 If you see this file, then the script has run successfully.

-Exit the terminal oon your Pi.
+Exit the terminal on your Pi.

 Now go to your Vultr dashboard, and restart the VPS.
 This is required after installing all the server dependencies during setup.